-History in Connecticut - In March of 2011, an angler collected a small sample of what was believed to be “Didymo”.
-After its discovery, routine monitoring began in order to document any spread or additional blooms (Kahn-Bureau et. al. 2014).
-Through this extensive work, it was determined that the Didymo found in Connecticut was actually a new species (Kahn-Bureau et. al. 2016).
+History in Connecticut - In March of 2011, an angler collected a small sample of what was believed to be “didymo”.
+After its discovery, routine monitoring began in order to document any spread or additional blooms (Khan-Bureau et. al. 2014).
+Through this extensive work, it was determined that the didymo found in Connecticut was actually a new species (Khan-Bureau et. al. 2016).
 This species has been named Didymosphenia hullii, after the late Dr. David Hull, former director of transplant surgery at Hartford Hospital.

-While working to broaden our knowledge about Didymo, a second type of “rock snot” called Cymbella janischii was discovered about 1 mile downstream of the Route 318 bridge in Barkhamsted (near church pool) (Kahn-Bureau et. al. 2016).
+While working to broaden our knowledge about didymo, a second type of “rock snot” called Cymbella janischii was discovered about one mile downstream of the Route 318 bridge in Barkhamsted (near church pool) (Khan-Bureau et. al. 2016).
 This diatom is native to the Pacific Northwest and has only been found east of the Rocky Mountains in a few locations (closest being New York).
 It is likely that this alga was inadvertently transported to the West Branch Farmington by humans.

-As of June 2017, Didymosphenia hullii and D. geminata have been observed within the West Branch Farmington River along with an extensive bloom of Cymbella Janischii (Kahn-Bureau personal communication).
-Until now Didymo had been only confirmed above the confluence with the Still River, Barkhamsted.
-In June of 2017 both have been confirmed as far downstream as the Barkhamsted/New Hartford town line.
+As of June 2017, Didymosphenia hullii and D. geminata have been observed within the West Branch Farmington River, along with an extensive bloom of Cymbella janischii (Khan-Bureau personal communication).
+Until now didymo had been only confirmed above the confluence with the Still River, Barkhamsted.
+In June of 2017, both have been confirmed as far downstream as the Barkhamsted/New Hartford town line.
 The Cymbella bloom is prolific and widespread throughout the West Branch Farmington River Trout Management Area.

 What you can do to prevent the spread of didymo and many other aquatic organisms: